veeral-patel/how-to-secure-anything/README.md

 ### Trusted computing base (TCB)

+When evaluating a design, it's useful to see how much of the system must be trusted in order for a security goal to be achieved.
+The smaller this trusted computing base is, the better.

 - [OS Security Concepts (from CS 161 from UC Berkeley)](https://inst.eecs.berkeley.edu/~cs161/fa16/slides/lec4.pdf)
 - [Design patterns for building secure systems](https://inst.eecs.berkeley.edu/~cs161/fa16/notes/1.27.patterns.pdf)